tim-smart/fpk/packages/cli/README.md

 Functional configuration management.

-Use Typescript / Javascript to generate yaml or json configuration.
+Use Typescript / Javascript to generate yaml, json or ini configuration.
 Could be used for:

 - Generating configuration for Kubernetes
-- Generating configuration for Terraform
+- Generating configuration for databases
 - etc.

 ## Install